AshSimmonds/spectuncobst/README.md

 # spectuncobst
- chrome exptwitter to hide the current number of views on a tweet
+ chrome extension to hide the current number of views on a tweet